Jump to:

 15. Consider using videos and dispatch tapes

-These videos along with other videos from booking rooms or hospitals can be effective in successfully defending OWI cases in Wisconsin, because they may show that the defendant's mental and physical faculties were not impaired.
+These videos, along with others from booking rooms or hospitals, can be effective in defending OWI cases in Wisconsin because they may show that the defendant's mental and physical faculties were not impaired.

-Even if the videos show some trouble on the field sobriety tests there can be persuasive explanations for the client’s trouble.
-Attorney Stangl has defended many cases where both the field sobriety tests have been favorable and not so favorable.
+Even if the videos show some trouble on the field sobriety tests, persuasive explanations can be provided for the client’s troubles.
+I have defended many cases in which the field sobriety tests have been favorable or not so favorable.

-In one recent case his client had obvious trouble with the field sobriety tests but nonetheless was acquitted.
-In that case, the audio portion of the video mysteriously did not work so neither the client or the officer could be heard on the video.
+In one recent case, my client had obvious trouble with the field sobriety tests but was nonetheless acquitted.
+The audio portion of the video mysteriously did not work, so neither the client nor the officer could be heard on the video.

-The tape demonstrated, however that the officer continued to talk to the client as the client attempted to complete the various field sobriety tests and the jury found that behavior distracting and simply did not put any stock into the field sobriety tests because they could not hear what was being said.
+The tape demonstrated, however, that the officer continued to talk to the client as the client attempted to complete the various field sobriety tests.
+The jury found that behavior distracting and simply did not give any stock to the field sobriety tests because they could not hear what was being said.
 The client was found not guilty of the OWI/PAC 1st charges.

 OWI Defense Success Story